How Effective Is TMS Therapy? Transcranial Magnetic Stimulation and Treatment Insights

 Getty/AnnaStills

-If tms isn’t an option for you, consider talk therapy
+If TMS isn’t an option for you, consider talk therapy

-Transcranial Magnetic Stimulation, or repetitive Transcranial Magnetic Stimulation (rTMS), can be a depression treatment that generally uses a magnetic force to alter the patterns of your brain to decrease the symptoms of depression.
+TMS, or repetitive Transcranial Magnetic Stimulation (rTMS), can be a depression treatment that generally uses a magnetic force to alter the patterns of your brain to decrease the symptoms of depression.

-To engage in brain stimulation, a professional may begin by placing a magnetic coil against the side of a patient's head.
+To engage in brain stimulation, a professional may begin by placing a magnetic coil against the side of the patient's head.
 Practitioners may then apply a series of pulses within the magnet to stimulate the nerve cells of the brain involved in mood control.

 Possible side effects